wangmj1127/rango_tests/README.md

 ...
 python manage.py test rango.tests_chapter10

-These tests are only valid for the Rango app from Tango with Django Book (https://leanpub.com/tangowithdjango19/) up to Chapter 10.
-Each test runs view's and server tests only and each only checks the given chapter.
+These tests are only valid for the Rango app of the Tango with Django Book (https://leanpub.com/tangowithdjango19/) up to Chapter 10.
+Each test runs view's and server tests and each checks the given chapter.

+If you are in Chapter 6, tests from previous chapters might fail as the strructure of templates/views changes as you progress developing Rang.

 # Requirements: